EdenTzarfaty/Threat-Intelligence-Dashboard-/README.md

 - Search history for quick access and avoiding redundant calls
 - Support for IPv4 and IPv6 addresses
 - Rate Limit Handling
+-
+### Please take a look in the images and diagram

 **Frontend:** React, Context API, Axios, Jest
 **Backend:** Node.js, Express, Jest